 Liability for non-compliance with web content accessibility guidelines

-Not complying with the ADA can lead to many problems like:
+Not complying with the ADA can lead to many problems:

 - Leaving your business susceptible to lawsuits you are forced to comply with can also get expensive.